hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 * `bisect_batch_on_function_error`: - (Optional) If the function returns an error, split the batch in two and retry.
 Only available for stream sources (DynamoDB and Kinesis).
 Defaults to `false`.
 * `topics` - (Optional) The name of the Kafka topics.
 Only available for MSK sources.
 A single topic name must be specified.
 * `destination_config`: - (Optional) An Amazon SQS queue or Amazon SNS topic destination for failed records.
 Only available for stream sources (DynamoDB and Kinesis).
 Detailed below.
+* `self_managed_event_source`: - (Optional) For Self Managed Kafka sources, the location of the self managed cluster.
+Detailed below.
+* `source_access_configuration`: (Optional) For Self Managed Kafka sources, the access configuration for the source.
+Detailed below.

 ### destination_config Configuration Block